lhauspie/front-exploration/webpack-sample/README.md

 ## Dev Server

 ### Webpack Dev Server
-The more I get into the tutorial, the more I ask myself, how do we ensure compatibility of addictions?
-Now I end up with these versions of addiction:
+The more I get into the tutorial, the more I ask to myself, how do we ensure compatibility of dependencies?
+Now I end up with these versions of dependencies:
 ```bash
 ├── webpack@4.43.0
 ├── webpack-cli@3.3.11